senba1000m3/ai-chatbot-prompt-test/README.md

 - Modularized Tools (code-level): Easy to create your own tool and let LLM call them
 	- Block Tool: Shows results in an additional right panel, e.g. steps
 	- Inline Tool: Shows results in the chat, e.g. stickers
-- Response Character Presets: Choose a (character) respond style you like
 - Web Search
 - Chat Sharing
 - Style Your Own Interface